 Broken Taxi Meter/Not Official Taxi

-This is one of the most common scams in Costa Rica, the broken taxi meters.
+This is one of the most common scams in Costa Rica, the broken taxi meter.
 All official taxis in Costa Rica have a meter, which is called the Maria in Spanish.
 When you get into a taxi, the driver may not turn it on knowing that tourists may not notice or if they do ask, claim that it is broken.

 You also need to make sure the taxi you’re taking is an official taxi and is operating within his province.
 This is what an official taxi looks like: